Australia–New Zealand sports rivalries: Netball

 Australia and New Zealand are the top two ranked teams in international netball.
 On 20 August 1938, at Royal Park, Melbourne, Australia defeated New Zealand 40–11.
 This was the first netball Test between Australia and New Zealand.
 It was also the world's first international netball match.
 Between 1963 and 2015, the two teams dominated the World Netball Championships and Commonwealth Games tournaments.
 Since 2010 the two teams have also competed for the Constellation Cup.
-Notable and memorable clashes have included the finals of the 1991, 1999 and 2011 World Netball Championships, the finals of the 2010 and the 2014 Commonwealth Games and the final match of the 2013 Constellations Cup.
+Notable and memorable clashes have included the finals of the 1991, 1999 and 2011 World Netball Championships, the finals of the 2010 and the 2014 Commonwealth Games and the final match of the 2013 Constellation Cup.

 Rugby league

 The rivalry between the two national rugby league teams, the Kangaroos and the Kiwis, commenced with matches at the conclusion of the professional 1907 All Golds tour.
 A collaborative side, that toured Great Britain, was fielded in 1911–12, but with the exception of a 2007 team this has not been repeated.
-An ANZAC Test, for the Bill Kelly Memorial Trophy, has been contested between the two countries since 1997, and is held close to ANZAC Day.
+An ANZAC Test, for the Bill Kelly Memorial Trophy, was contested between the two countries from 1997 to 2017, and was held close to ANZAC Day.

-Additionally, at the end of each season the two countries compete in the Rugby League Four Nations tournament.
-Women's national teams of the two nations have directly competed at the Women's Rugby League World Cups of 2000, 2005 and 2008.
+Additionally, the two countries competed in the Rugby League Tri-Nations and then, between 2009 and 2016, in the Rugby League Four Nations tournament.
+The teams have faced each other numerous times at the World Cup, however, unlike New Zealand Rugby League, the Australian Rugby League does not consider matches the World Cup as official Tests and therefore they have different totals in their head-to-head test records.
 Since 1995 a New Zealand professional team, the Warriors, have played in the Australia-centred National Rugby League.

+The women's national teams, the Jillaroos and the Kiwi Ferns, played their first test match in 1995.
+Since 2000, they have faced each other several times at the Women's Rugby League World Cups and at the Rugby League Pacific Championships.

+The wheelchair rugby league teams, the Wheelaroos and the Wheel Kiwis, played their first match in November 2024.

 Rugby union

 An early 1882 New South Wales Waratahs tour of New Zealand was followed by an 1884 New Zealand rugby union tour of New South Wales and then with the history of rugby union matches between Australia and New Zealand commencing in 1903.
 Since 1931 that rivalry has been pursued for the prize of possession of the Bledisloe Cup.
 Both nations together hosted the inaugural 1987 Rugby World Cup and have since furthered a spirited rivalry directly and indirectly competing against each other for the sport's Webb Ellis Cup world championship trophy on every subsequent occasion.
 The first women's international rugby test between the Wallaroos and Black Ferns occurred in 1994.
-From 1996 their men's national teams compete annually in the Tri Nations, as do their elite provincial teams in Super Rugby.
+From 1996 their men's national teams compete annually in The Rugby Championship, as do their elite provincial teams in Super Rugby.